-Though the COVID-19 pandemic has completely changed the landscape of the opera industry, Mack will be embarking on an exciting initiative as an inaugural member of Atlanta Opera Company Players for the entirety of the 20/21 season.
-Mack is one of the twelve renowned singers in this initiative, where she will appear in as The Drummer in Viktor Ullman’s The Kaiser of Atlantis, as well as a concert as part of their “Big Tent Concert Series.”
-Mack will also sing the role of Rosina in Il Barbiere di Siviglia with the San Francisco Opera and both Clorinda in Monteverdi’s Il combattimento di Tancredi e Clorinda and the title role in Britten’s Phaedra.
+Though the COVID-19 pandemic has completely changed the landscape of the opera industry, Mack embarked on an exciting initiative as an inaugural member of Atlanta Opera Company Players for the entirety of the 20/21 season.
+Mack was one of the twelve renowned singers in this initiative, along with her husband, tenor Alek Shrader, Jamie Barton, Morris Robinson, and more.

 In recent seasons, Daniela Mack made debuts at Royal Opera House-Covent Garden as Rosina in Il barbiere di Siviglia with Javier Camarena, at The Metropolitan Opera as the Kitchen Boy in Mary Zimmerman’s new production of Rusalka, at Ópera de Oviedo as Sesto in La clemenza di Tito, with the BBC Philharmonic as Béatrice in Béatrice et Bénédict, and at Boston Lyric Opera and Michigan Opera Theatre as Rosina in Il barbiere di Siviglia, and she made her role debut as Juno in Semele with Opera Philadelphia.
 Ms. Mack made her house and role debut as Dorabella in Così fan tutte at Lyric Opera of Kansas City, and debuted at Florida Grand Opera in Carmen where she returned in a highly-anticipated role debut as Charlotte in Werther.
 Ms. Mack was seen at The Santa Fe Opera for her first North American performances as Isabella in L’italiana in Algeri, as Bradamante in Alcina conducted by Harry Bicket, and in her title role debut in Carmen.
 She was seen at Washington National Opera as Bradamante in Alcina, debuted at Seattle Opera as Béatrice in Berlioz’s Béatrice et Bénédict, and returned to Arizona Opera as Angelina in La Cenerentola.